Meet Our Staff

 Leslie Girard

-A native from Canada, Leslie has been practicing physical therapy in Eugene for over 10 years.
+A native from Canada, Leslie has been practicing physical therapy in Eugene for 15 years.
+Leslie Girard PT, DPT graduated from Queen's University in Kingston, Ontario with a Bachelor's Degree in Life Sciences.
 Leslie received her Doctorate of Physical Therapy (DPT) from Duke University in North Carolina in 2009.
-She then completed an Orthopedic Residency program in Eugene with Therapeutic Associates (2011), and became a Board Specialist in Orthopedics (OCS, 2012).
-She has continued several tracks of learning in physical therapy including specialty certifications in manual therapy (CMPT) through the North American Institute of Manual Therapy (NAIOMT), as well as vestibular training through Emory University.
-She has also completed several courses through the Institute of Physical Art and is currently working towards a Fellowship in Orthopedic Manual Therapy through NAIOMT.
+She then completed an Orthopedic Residency program in Eugene (2011), and became a Board Specialist in Orthopedics (OCS, 2012).
+She has continued several tracks of learning in physical therapy including specialty certifications in Manual Therapy and Orthopedic Musculoskeletal Therapy (CMPT 2017, COMT 2023) through the North American Institute of Manual Therapy (NAIOMT), as well as vestibular training through Emory University (2015).
+She has also completed several courses through the Institute of Physical Art.
+Leslie most recently graduated with her Fellowship in Manual Therapy through NAIOMT in 2023.

 She enjoys seeing people reach their maximum potential and sees Physical Therapy as a means to help people achieve this within their bodies.
-Outside of her career, Leslie enjoys spending time with her family and staying active.
+Outside of her career, Leslie enjoys spending time with her family including 2 young children and staying active.
 She is involved in running, cycling, CrossFit, and anything active with friends.
 She also loves cooking and exploring new recipes to share with friends and family.

 Emily Baughman